Vibe-Editor/backend/README.md

     - `projectId` (optional): Filter segmentations by project
   - **Returns**: Array of all user's video segmentations

-- `PATCH /segmentation/:id/select` - Select a segmentation as active for production
+- `PATCH /segmentation/:id/select` - Select a segmentation for production
   - **Requires**: JWT Authentication
-  - **Purpose**: Mark a specific segmentation as the selected one for a project
+  - **Purpose**: Mark a specific segmentation as selected (supports multiple selections per project)
   - **Features**:
-    - Automatically deselects other segmentations in the same project
+    - Allows multiple segmentations to be selected throughout project lifecycle
-    - Tracks user choice when multiple segmentation options are generated
+    - Each generation round can have its own selected segmentation
+    - Does NOT deselect previous selections
-    - Updates `isSelected` field in database
+    - Updates `isSelected` field to true for chosen segmentation
+  - **Workflow**: Generate 2 parallel requests → User selects 1 → Process repeats with new prompts
   - **Example Response**:

   ```json